 - If possible, tie the bag into a secure knot (or, tape it closed if need be).
 You may wish to double up on bags.
 If the remains will be going elsewhere, be sure to attach a label or tag with your name and your dog's name.

-If you wish to bury your dog on your property, first make sure local laws allow it.
-Be sure to remove the body from non-biodegradable materials (like plastic) before burial.
+If you wish to bury your dog on your property, first check that your local laws allow this.
+Certain areas prohibit burial of pets, especially in cities.
+Before burial, remove the body from any non-biodegradable materials (such as plastic) before burial.
 The body can be placed in a wooden or cardboard casket.
 The grave should be at least 3 feet deep and in a location that is not likely to erode or be accidentally dug up again.